nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 section, while also serving as a reference to more experienced users in the [Feature List](#feature-list) section, where notes and tips on how best to make use of our application will also be given.

-// rationale as to why the commands are listed in that order?
-// 1st step is to import all students from luminus? but what if they make mistake

 If you face any difficult while following the user guide, do refer to the FAQ section to see if your issue has been addressed there.
 If the solution provided or your query has yet to be answered in the FAQ section, feel free to reach out to our team lead at [e0559779@u.nus.edu](mailto:e0559779@u.nus.edu) through email.